mui/material-ui/docs/src/modules/components/backers-ja.md

 *3/3 slots available*

-Diamond Sponsors are those who have pledged $2,000/month and more to Material-UI.
+Diamond Sponsors are those who have pledged $2,000/month or more to Material-UI.
 Please contact us at diamond@material-ui.com to subscribe to this tier.

 ### Gold 🏆